Mahmoud Abd Al Aziz Abd Al Mujahid

 Mahmoud Abd Al Aziz Abd Al Mujahid is a Yemeni citizen who was held in extrajudicial detention in the United States Guantanamo Bay detainment camp, in Cuba, for over fourteen and a half years, from January 11, 2002, to August 15, 2016.

-His Guantanamo Internment Serial Number is 31.
+His Guantanamo Internment Serial Number was 31.

-Joint Task Force Guantanamo analysts report that he was born in August 1980, in Taiz, Yemen.
+Joint Task Force Guantanamo analysts report that he was born on August 1, 1980, in Taiz, Yemen.

 He arrived in the first cohort of twenty individuals who opened the prison.

 The Guantanamo Joint Review Task Force classed him as a "forever prisoner", in 2009.

 He was transferred to United Arab Emirates, with fourteen other men, on August 15, 2016.
 He was repatriated to Yemen on 27 October 2021.

 Official status reviews

 Originally, the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.

 In 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.